 In 2020, RCI developed a plan to increase monitoring in this area, outlining two proposals to help identify potentially undisclosed faculty interests: (1) COI/COC Monitoring, and (2) Foreign Engagement Monitoring.
 The COI/COC Monitoring plan includes performing sample-based monitoring of COI and COC disclosures for selected researchers to ensure that necessary financial interests and outside professional activities have been properly and consistently disclosed.
 The Foreign Engagement Monitoring initiative expands on this review by performing sample-based monitoring of selected researchers on grants to ensure that necessary foreign components and collaborations have been properly and consistently disclosed.
-The publications, COI and COC forms for the researcher to identify any foreign affiliations and disclosures, and compare results with grant documentation, and other documentation/information on travel, export control and intellectual property offices.
+This would entail an initial review of the publications, COI and COC forms for the researcher to identify any foreign affiliations and disclosures, and compare results with grant documentation, and other documentation/information on travel, export control and intellectual property offices.